Mexico & Punta Cana planningSchedule Free Consultation

 Bonus: 3 More Measurements for a Truly Bespoke Fit

-If your concierge service offers it, also capture neck circumference (for the collar), waist circumference (for the internal drawstring of the churidar), and back length (from shoulder blade to waist, for the back seam).
-These three turn a good fit into a flawless one.
+If your concierge service offers it, also capture neck circumference (for the collar), waist circumference (for the internal drawstring of the churidar), and back length(from shoulder blade to waist, for the back seam).
+Use only the selected vendor's requested points and method; additional measurements do not guarantee fit.

 Choosing the Right Fabric for Your Wedding Theme